rannn367/tp/docs/UserGuide.md

 * `REWARD_POINTS` should only contain digits
 * `VISIT_COUNT` should only contain digits
 * `FAVOURITE_ITEM` can take any value, and it should not be blank and must not be longer than 30 characters
-* `TOTAL_SPENT` should only contain digits, representing the amount in dollars
+* `TOTAL_SPENT` should be a non-negative number with at most one decimal point and either one or two decimal places, representing the amount in dollars
 * `TAG` can take any alphanumeric value, but should not contain spaces, optional field